Call for External Governor Nominations: 2023-2025

 Commitment to Equity, Diversity and Inclusion (EDI)

 The University of Guelph recognizes that an inclusive campus and a culture of inclusion are institutional and social imperatives.
-A culture of inclusion necessitates the involvement of stakeholders with a wide array of lived experiences, identities and perspectives on the Board of Governors to support, oversee and drive a strategic and system-wide approach to IEDI.
+A culture of inclusion means ensuring that a wide array of lived experiences, identities and perspectives are reflected in the Board’s membersship, so that the Board may support, oversee and drive a strategic and system-wide approach to EDI.

-The University is committed to fostering a culture of inclusion and to designing, reviewing, and rebuilding structures – including policies, programs, and practices – that are inclusive, equitable, and accessible to all.
-In keeping with this commitment, the Human Resources and Membership Committee strongly encourages nominations of qualified individuals from historically marginalized and underrepresented communities including those who identify as Black, Indigenous, or Persons of Colour; persons with a disability or who identify as differently abled; persons of all genders, and sexual orientations; and those with a demonstrable track record of confronting oppression and promoting belonging in their organizations and communities.
+With the above context in mind, the Human Resources and Membership Committee strongly encourages nominations of qualified individuals from historically marginalized and underrepresented communities including those who identify as Black, Indigenous, or Persons of Colour; persons with a disability or who identify as differently-abled; persons of all genders and sexual orientations; and those with a demonstrable track record of confronting oppression and promoting belonging in their organizations and communities.

 Competencies

-The ideal candidate will possess a high degree of credibility and expertise in at least one of the competency areas identified below, dealing with issues and challenges facing a complex institution, or in an equivalent capacity:
+The ideal candidate will possess a high degree of credibility and expertise in at least one of the competency areas identified below:

-- Financial/Investment: Has financial expertise and/or understanding of financial operational planning and management, including resource allocation, institutional investment oversight and reporting in a complex organization.
+• Audit/Financial/Investment: Has financial expertise and/or understanding of financial operational planning and management, including resource allocation, institutional investment oversight and financial reporting in a complex organization.
+Audit expertise and experience as an audit partner in large accounting firm are also assets.

-- Strategic Planning: Has experience with strategic planning, implementation and evaluation in a complex organization.
-May have specific experience in market strategy, digital strategy, internationalization strategy.
+• Strategic Planning/Change Management: Has experience with strategic planning, implementation and evaluation in a complex organization.
+May have specific experience in market strategy, digital strategy, or internationalization strategy.
+Experience leading significant institutional change is also an assets.

-- Human Resources: Has expertise in/appreciation for best practices in culture, equity diversity and inclusion, wellness, human resources planning, development and management; is familiar with Human Rights requirements, employment legislation and labour relations.
+• Human Resources: Has expertise in/appreciation for best practices in culture; equity diversity and inclusion; wellness; and human resources planning, development and management, all in a complex organization with a multitude of stakeholders.
+Is familiar with human rights, employment standards, and labour relations legislation and compliance.

-For each of the above, experience and understanding in the context of broader public sector organizations will be an asset.
-Experience in fundraising, as well as international experience and an ability to link with and understand global context will also be considered assets.
-Governor’s need not have experience within any specific sector or industry.
+For each of the above competencies, experience and understanding in the context of broader public sector organizations will be an asset.
+Experience in fundraising, as well as international experience and an ability to link with and understand a global context will also be considered assets.
+Governors need not have experience within any specific sector or industry.
 The Board seeks experience from a diverse range of sectors.

 Additional Considerations

-- Personal values alignment with the values of the University of Guelph as outlined in our recently approved Strategic Plan 2022-27.
+• Personal values alignment with the values of the University of Guelph as outlined in our Mission Statement.

-- Additional assets include: graduate of the University of Guelph, or other affiliation; past experience as a board committee chair and willingness to serve in this capacity; formal governance training or other sophisticated governance experience; access to a network that includes potential new major University donors, and willingness to assist the University’s fundraising efforts by engaging that network.
+• Graduate of the University of Guelph, or other affiliation; experience as a board committee chair and willingness to serve in this capacity; formal governance training or other sophisticated governance experience; access to a network that includes potential new major University donors, and willingness to assist the University’s fundraising efforts by engaging that network.

 The Board of Governors’ overriding consideration in identifying and confirming individuals to serve as Governors is credibility, experience, and ability to serve in relation to the governance needs of the University.
 All candidates must possess the qualifications, experience and commitment required to govern an institution of the size, complexity and reputation of the University of Guelph and should reflect the diversity of the communities served by the University.